csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

  * At least 5 user stories concerning the main features of the application - note that this can broken down further
  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * User stories must contain acceptance criteria.
 Examples of user stories with different formats can be found here: https://www.justinmind.com/blog/user-story-examples/. **It is important that you provide a link to an artifact containing your user stories**.
- * If you have a partner, these must be reviewed and accepted by them
+ * If you have a partner, these must be reviewed and accepted by them.

 1. As a starting up entrepreneur,
-I want to find an investor have interestes with my business, So that I could get financial supports.
+I want to find an investor have interests with my business, So that I could get financial supports.
 Given I do not have enough money to start my business, WHEN an investor give me financial supports.